farrellw/2048-rebuilt/README.md

 ## Summary

 Dev Bootcamp 1 day project.
-Built a complex JS model into separate Model View Controller Structure.
-Had a lot of fun while doing it.
+Built a complex JavaScript model to mirror the popular game 2048 from scratch.
+Built using distinctions within the Model View Controller Structure.